aspose-zip/Aspose-Zip-Reference-Tutorials/content/english/net/directory-and-folder-compression/compress-directory/_index.md

 ---
 title: How to Compress a Directory with Aspose.Zip for .NET
-linktitle: How to Compress a Directory with Aspose.Zip for .NET
+linktitle: How to Compress a Directory
 second_title: Aspose.Zip .NET API for Files Compression & Archiving
 description:
 type: docs